-Boundaries are defined with a combination of timber & wire fencing and hedging.
+Boundaries are defined with timber fencing and hedging.

-External access is provided to the rear.
+External access is provided to the sides and rear.

-You should confirm rights of ownership and responsibilities for maintenance of all boundary structures with your legal adviser.
+You should confirm rights of ownership and responsibilities for maintenance of all boundary structures with your Legal Advisor.

-Whilst there was no evidence of any adverse easements, servitudes or wayleaves affecting the property your legal advisers should be asked to verify.
+Whilst there was no evidence of any adverse easements, servitudes or wayleaves affecting the property your Legal Advisors should be asked to verify.
 See Section H2.